MrSchyzo/phrase-generator/readme.md

 - `Resolver` must be a pluggable dependency, not an undefined amount of static functions
 - pass the `AppCore` in as few places as possible
 - external http requests must be placed in a dedicated module (eg. `bridge`)
-- random phrase generator has to be implemented (now it's just an hardcoded struct...)
+- random phrase generator has to be implemented (now it's just a hardcoded struct...)
+- beautify errors in GQL responses
+- clean the messy code